 Here’s my version of some pretty phenomenal power bars.
 A great source of protein, it’s a fun way to get those nutritious nuts, seeds and dried fruit into your diet.
-My purpose behind it was to have a good snack on hand.
+My purpose behind it was to have a good, but healthy, snack on hand.
 Several of our family members in particular were requesting something to give a boost of energy through the day.

 Thank you Lindsay at Passionate Homemaking for the inspiration.
 I’ll say that again…these power bars are de-LISH-us!
 Using four superfoods (flax or chia seed, coconut oil, raw honey, and raw almonds) these gluten-free bars pack a nutritional punch, and really fill you up between meals.